One in 10 people ‘could opt out of proposed organ donor system’

 The study indicated campaigns for promoting organ donation focusing on facts could be less effective than those targeting feelings and emotions around the topic.

-Jordan Miller co-wrote the study with Prof Ronan O’Carroll and Dr Sinead Currie, health psychologists at the faculty of natural sciences.
+Jordan Miller co-wroted the study with Prof Ronan O’Carroll and Dr Sinead Currie, health psychologists at the faculty of natural sciences.

 She said: “We found that participants who plan to opt out of the proposed system reported heightened emotional barriers towards organ donation.